-Your personal statement of payments for qualified tuition and related expenses, and grants, scholarships and fellowships, for the 2015 tax year will be available through the ecsi.net/taxinfo.html or call 1-866-428-1098.
+Your personal statement of payments for qualified tuition and related expenses, and grants, scholarships and fellowships, for the 2016 tax year will be available through the ecsi.net/taxinfo.html or call 1-866-428-1098.

 Reporting to the IRS depends primarily on your SSN, so it is very important for you to have the correct information on file with the University.
 Please complete Form W-9S which can be printed from the IRS Web site and submit Form W-9S along with a copy of your LIU ID to the Office of the Registrar for your Campus to ensure the data we send to the IRS is accurate.